School Support Volunteer Project in Greece - Chios

 When you arrive, you will be greeted at the airport by a member of the local team and transported to the volunteer accommodation.
 Your accommodation is covered by your program fee and includes the night before your program orientation.

-If you are traveling in Greece prior to your volunteer program, we can arrange for you to be picked up from a prearranged location in Chios on the day before your program orientation.
+If you are travelling in Greece prior to your volunteer program, we can arrange for you to be picked up from a prearranged location in Chios on the day before your program orientation.

 Volunteer schedule example